Our Research

 (2) As applicable, the SO will maintain records of all Investigator disclosures of financial interests and NELSON SCIENTIFIC LABS's review of, and response to, such disclosures under NELSON SCIENTIFIC LABS's Policy or retrospective review, regardless of whether a disclosure resulted in the NELSON SCIENTIFIC LABS's determination of FCOI: (a) For at least three years following the submission date of the final expenditures report or from the date of submission of the quarterly or annual financial report; or (b) From other dates stipulated by 45 C.F.R.
 74.53(b) and 92.42(b).

-• Policy Application to Sub-awardees, Subcontractors, and NELSON SCIENTIFIC LABS's Affiliates Sub-awardees, subcontractors, and other NELSON SCIENTIFIC LABS's affiliates collaborating on PHS-funded research will be required to confirm that they have their own FCOI policy in place that conforms to PHS FCOI 2011 Regulations prior to a grant being funded.
+(3) All records of Investigator disclosures of financial interests and NELSON SCIENTIFIC LABS's review of, and response to, such disclosures will be maintained: (a) In hard copy of the project binder specific to the PHS-funded work; and (b) Electronically, filed in the “FCOI” folder of the project file specific to the PHS-funded work on the server. - Policy Application to Sub-awardees, Subcontractors, and NELSON SCIENTIFIC LABS's Affiliates Sub-awardees, subcontractors, and other NELSON SCIENTIFIC LABS's affiliates collaborating on PHS-funded research will be required to confirm that they have their own FCOI policy in place that conforms to PHS FCOI 2011 Regulations prior to a grant being funded.
 If they do not have their own FCOI policy, they will be required to comply with NELSON SCIENTIFIC LABS's FCOI Policy.

-• Mandatory Training Requirements (1) Per PHS FCOI Regulations, all Investigators will be required to complete FCOI training on both Federal and Institutional policies.
+(1) Per PHS FCOI Regulations, all Investigators will be required to complete FCOI training on both Federal and Institutional policies.
 This training must be completed prior to engaging in research related to any PHS-funded grant and at least every four years, and immediately if any of the following circumstances apply: (a) The NELSON SCIENTIFIC LABS FCOI Policy or procedures contained within or the PHS Financial Disclosure Form are revised in any manner that affects the requirements of Investigators; (b) An Investigator joins NELSON SCIENTIFIC LABS; or (c) NELSON SCIENTIFIC LABS is made aware of an Investigator who is not in compliance with this FCOI Policy or management plan.

 (2) To fulfill the Institutional training requirement, all NELSON SCIENTIFIC LABS Investigators will be required to read through this NELSON SCIENTIFIC LABS FCOI Policy for PHS Funding and sign to attest to the fact that they have read and understood all policies, rules, and regulations contained within this document, and that they understand their responsibilities as an Investigator to disclose any and all significant financial interests.